 You’ll also be pleased to know, they add new attractions all the time.
 If you went when you were a kid, you’d be surprised just how much it changed.

 Story of The Forbidden Corner

 It wasn’t until 1993, when a group of Hull University students arranged to tour the unfinished gardens that the idea to open to the public was born.
-In 1994, The Forbidden Corner opened to the public.
+Finally in 1994, The Forbidden Corner opened to the public.

-In 2000, the unique attraction almost closed as the Yorkshire Dale National Park realized the attraction did not have planning permission.
+In 2000, the unique attraction almost closed as the Yorkshire Dales National Park realized the gardens did not have planning permission.
 Concerned with the traffic and pollution the attraction brought to the area, the park denied their retrospective permit.

-Loyal visitors started a petition, and sent letters, which influenced officials to keep the park open.
-However, with the condition that visitation must be limited.
+Loyal visitors started a petition.
+They sent letters and contacted the council.
+These actions influenced officials to keep the park open.
+However, there is now a condition that visitation must be limited.
 This is why it is very important to book ahead of time online.

 Tickets are sold on a first come, first serve basis.
-Purchase tickets ahead of time through Forbidden Corner’s website, they often sell out days in advance.
+Purchase tickets in advance through Forbidden Corner’s website.
+Note that they often sell out days in advance.